-The Application is for a continuation of the activities currently consented at the site.
+The application is for a continuation of the activities currently consented at the site.
 No changes to the activities are proposed.

 The site lies within the boundary of the CMZ2, an area in which marine farming activity is a discretionary activity.
+The farm has been realigned to avoid cobble habitat. (refer to structure plan and Biological report)

 As this is a 'like for like' Application by an existing permit holder, the Application should be processed under section 165ZH.
-The Applicant's adherence to the Codes of Practice mentioned above, and its commitment to environmental programmes and activities, along with its compliance with the conditions of the existing Consent, are conduct in the Applicant's favour, in terms of section 165ZJ(1).
+The Applicant's adherence to the codes of practice mentioned above, and its commitment to environmental programmes and activities, along with its compliance with the conditions of the existing Consent, are conduct in the Applicant's favour in terms of section 165ZJ(1).